How to dry and cure cannabis

 How to store your harvested cannabis buds

-After curing your cannabis, you can store buds for up to two years without much loss of potency.
+After curing cannabis, you can store buds for up to two years without much loss of potency.
 Like fine wine or a whiskey barrel, properly dried and cured cannabis is best when kept in a cool, dark place—mildew and other molds on cannabis and organic matter thrive in temperatures between 77-86°F.

 Excessive heat can dry out cannabinoids and terpenes that have taken months to develop.
 When these essential oils get too dry along with plant material, it can result in a hot, harsh smoke.